tonikelope/coronapoker/README.md

 ## Some features:
 - Cross platform.
-- Secure by design: Zero Trust architecture + a (modest) Ring3 anticheat.
+- Secure by design: Zero Trust architecture and a (modest but pain-in-the-ass) Ring-3 anticheat.
 - No central servers nor third parties logging things (just you and your friends).
 - Point-to-point encryption (DH + AES 128).
 - Password protected games.